o3de/o3de.org/content/docs/user-guide/networking/multiplayer/split.md

 ## Splitting Up Client and Server logic

-The Multiplayer Gem contains code files that can be divided into two categories.
+The Multiplayer Gem contains code files that can be divided into two categories:
 1. Files that are fully required on all launcher types.
 2. Files that have parts conditionally compiled out depending on launcher type and their dependents.